pennmem/ram_utils/docs/cli.rst

     Alternatively in this case, the ``--default-surface-area`` (or ``-A``) option could be used since all contacts share the same surface area.

+The logic for determining what to use for surface areas is as follows:

+* Use the file specified with the ``--area-file`` option if given
+* If not found, use the default surface area (0.001 if not specified, otherwise the value specified with the ``--default-surface-area`` option)
+* If no ``--area-file`` option is given, try to load ``area.txt`` from the docs directory
+* If no area file is found, use the default surface area as described above